CityOfLosAngeles/covid19-indicators/README.md

     ├── requirements.txt         <- The requirements file for reproducing the analysis environment, │                               e.g generated with `pip freeze > requirements.txt`
     ├── main.py                  <- Used to send our daily pdf reports by email.
+    ├── report.py                <- Used to automate writing the daily report on GitHub pages.
     ├── setup.py                 <- Makes project pip installable (pip install -e .)